openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 ### <a name="set-the-environment-variables"></a>Step 2: Configure the Environment

-You must update several environment variables before you can compile and run OpenVINO™ applications.
-Open a terminal (if it isn't already open) and run the setupvars.sh script as shown below to temporarily set your environment variables.
-Again, if you installed OpenVINO™ in a folder other than `/opt/intel/openvino_2022`, use that location instead.
+You must update several environment variables before you can compile and run OpenVINO applications.
+Open a terminal window and run the `setupvars.sh` script as shown below to temporarily set your environment variables.
+If your <INSTALL_DIR> is not `/opt/intel/openvino_2022`, use the correct one instead.

 ```sh
 source /opt/intel/openvino_2022/setupvars.sh